MSIX Introduction: A comprehensive 24-chapter guide

 The first time you publish an application in the Microsoft Store, you could find the experience a little bit intimidating and confusing.
 We compiled a guide on how to publish your application in the Microsoft Store.
 We hope it helps!

-MSIX packages can be installed from the Microsoft Store or by directly installing the package (sideloading, i.e. manual or scripted installation) on the machine.
+MSIX packages can be installed from the Microsoft Store or by directly installing the package on the machine (sideloading, i.e., manual or scripted installation).

 There are two major conditions that need to be met for a package to be successfully sideloaded: